-The primary raw material used in our business is steel, which in the last three years has represented approximately 63% of our sales.
-Approximately 60.2% of our steel is typically purchased through OEM re-sale programs, with the remainder of our steel purchasing requirements are typically met through contracts with steel suppliers that we negotiate.
+The primary raw material used in our business is steel.
+In 2024, approximately 61.22% of our steel was typically purchased through OEM re-sale programs, with the remainder of our steel purchasing requirements are typically met through contracts with steel suppliers that we negotiate.

 An increase or decrease in steel prices affects our results.
 Although we have sought to be largely neutral with respect to steel pricing's impact on our margins over time as a result of our steel pricing arrangements, there is no guarantee that we will be able to achieve that goal.
-Most of our steel purchasing contracts that we negotiate directly with suppliers and that are not under OEM resale programs do not have any contractual provisions for pass through of the price of steel to the OEMs.
+Most of our steel purchasing contracts that we negotiate directly with suppliers and that are not under OEM re-sale programs do not have any contractual provisions for pass through of the price of steel to the OEMs.
 Although historically and consistent with automotive industry standards we have been able to negotiate with our OEM customers to pass through the impact of price swings leaving us protected from changing steel prices, there are no assurances that this will continue in the future.